 We will email you or your migration agent with the outcome of your visa nomination application.

-Without express written consent from the Victorian Government, failure to comply with the above conditions may result in the withdrawal of Victorian Government support for your application.
+Without express written consent from the Victorian Government, failure to comply with the above conditions may result in the withdrawal of Victorian Government nomination for the applicant’s visa.

 When you apply for Victorian visa nomination, your application is assessed against a number of criteria.
 We apply the criteria below across all applications.